-Desmopressin:

-Reduction in antidiuretic activity.
+Desmopressin: Reduction in antidiuretic activity.

-4.6 Fertility, pregnancy and lactation
+4.6 Fertility, Pregnancy and lactation Pregnancy

-Pregnancy

-No preclinical and clinical data on exposed pregnancies are available for Glucovance.
+No preclinical and clinical data on exposed pregnancies are available for [Nationally completed name].

 Risk related to diabetes

 When uncontrolled, diabetes (gestational or permanent) gives rise to an increase in congenital abnormalities and perinatal mortality.
 Diabetes must be controlled as far as possible during the period of conception in order to reduce the risk of congenital abnormalities.